ycrc/ycrc.github.io/docs/clusters-at-yale/guides/r.md

 These modules provide a broad selection of commonly used packages pre-installed.
 Notably, this includes a number of geospatial packages like `sf`, `sp`, `raster`, and `terra`.

-In addition, there are software modules containing extra R packages including `Seurat` ([homepage](https://satijalab.org/seurat/)) and the `bioconductor` collection of bioinformatics packages ([homepage](https://www.bioconductor.org)).
+In addition, we install a collection of the most common `bioconductor` bioinformatics packages ([homepage](https://www.bioconductor.org)) called `R-bundle-Bioconductor`.
-These can be loaded in addition to their matching R module to provide simple access to these tools.
+This can be loaded in addition to the matching R module to provide simple access to these tools.

 ### Find and Load R